 UK Privacy Laws means all applicable law in relation to data protection, the processing of Personal Data, privacy and/or electronic communications in force from time to time in the UK, including the UK GDPR and the Data Protection Act 2018.

 Vendor means a party to an Agreement with Yahoo.

-Yahoo means Oath Holdings Inc., and its Affiliates, including Yahoo Ad Tech LLC, Yahoo Inc. and AOL Membership Services LLC with an address of 770 Broadway, New York, NY 10003.
+Yahoo means Yahoo Holdings Inc., and its Affiliates, including but not limited to Yahoo Ad Tech LLC, Yahoo Inc., AOL Media LLC, AOL Membership Services LLC and Yahoo Finance LLC with an address of 770 Broadway, New York, NY 10003.

 Yahoo User means any data subject that uses a Yahoo Affiliate provided service.

 Yahoo Personnel means Personnel of a Yahoo Affiliate.

 1.2 In this DPA, the Background and the Appendices:

 1.2.1 words and expressions used but not defined in this DPA shall have the meaning given to such words and expressions under the Agreement or, where such terms are not defined in the Agreement, the meaning given to such words and expressions under European Privacy Laws.

 1.2.2 any reference to a statute shall, unless the context otherwise requires, be construed as a reference to that statute as from time to time amended, consolidated, modified, extended, replaced or re-enacted together with any secondary legislation made thereunder as from time to time amended, consolidated, modified, extended, replaced or re-enacted.